How to Fix macOS Catalina Issues—Tips by Experts

 - If the system is responsive, go to the Apple menu in the upper-left corner of your screen, select Restart, and confirm it in a dialogue box

-- If your Mac froze, press the Power button and hold it until the computer shuts down.
+- If your Mac frozen, press the Power button and hold it until the computer shuts down.
 Then, restart it with the same button

 2. Reset the System Management Controller (SMC)

 System Management Controller (SMC) is responsible for hardware-related functions of your Mac.
 It regulates the temperature of the device, analyzes battery use, responds to opening and closing of the lid, and so on.
 Thus, if you notice that your Mac is overheating, its battery doesn’t charge properly, or USB-connected devices aren’t working, it's worth resetting the SMC.

 Apple provides detailed guidelines on resetting the SMC on different Mac models.

 3. Update your macOS Catalina Public Beta version